TEAMMATES/teammates/docs/process.md

 This instruction set will use the issue `Remove unnecessary System.out.printlns from Java files #3942`, resolved by PR `#3944`, as an example.

-* Merging can be done anytime as long as the `s.MergeApproved` label is present and GitHub gives a green light for merging.
+* Merging can be done anytime as long as the `s.ToMerge` label is present and GitHub gives a green light for merging.
   There are a few scenarios where GitHub can prevent merging from proceeding:
   * **Merge conflict**: the PR is conflicting with the current `master` branch; the author will need to resolve the conflicts before proceeding.
-  * **Outdated branch**: the PR is not in sync with the current `master` branch; the author will need to sync it before proceeding.
+  * **Outdated branch**: the PR is not in sync with the current `master` branch.
+If the PR allows edits from maintainers, simply update the branch using the "Update branch" option; otherwise, the author will need to sync it themselves before proceeding.

-  The dev will need to resolve them before merging can proceed.
   It is up to the dev/reviewer's discretion on whether the merge conflict or outdated branch necessitates another review.<br>
   In general, unless the changeset is functionally conflicting, there is no need for another review.
 * When ready for merging,
-  * Checkout to the PR branch and test the code locally by running the "Local tests".

-    ```sh
-    git checkout -b 3942-remove-unnecessary-println {remote-name}/3942-remove-unnecessary-println
-    ```
-  * If green,
-    * Merge with ["Squash and merge"](https://github.com/blog/2141-squash-your-commits) option (preferable).
+  * Merge with ["Squash and merge"](https://help.github.com/articles/about-pull-request-merges/#squash-and-merge-your-pull-request-commits) option.
 Format of the commit message:

     ```
     [#Issue number] Issue title as given in the original issue (#PR number)
     ```
     e.g. `[#3942] Remove unnecessary System.out.printlns from Java files (#3944)`.
   * Apply an `e.*` label to the issue (not the PR) to indicate the estimated effort required to fix the issue, and another `e.*` label to the PR to indicate the estimated effort required to review the PR.<br>
     `e.1` is roughly equal to an hour of work, `e.2` is two hours of work, and so on.
-  * If not green,
-    * Change the PR status back to `s.Ongoing`.
-    * Add a comment to mention the test failure(s).